ConEmu/ConEmu.github.io/en/ConEmuFAQ.md

-<h2 id="Abnormal_termination"> Abnormal termination </h2>
+## Abnormal termination  {#Abnormal_termination}

-<h3 id="q-9-1"> Q. Upon exiting from a console program, an error such as the following appears: Access violation at address 6F78DE5B in module 'ConEmuHk.dll'.
-Read of address 0071004E </h3>
+#### Q. Upon exiting from a console program, an error such as the following appears: Access violation at address 6F78DE5B in module 'ConEmuHk.dll'.
+Read of address 0071004E   {#q-9-1}

 A. One possible cause is when the program destroys its own import table.
 The proper solution would be to contact the application developer.
 For a precise verdict, send me a [minidump](MemoryDump.html).